raspibolt/raspibolt/raspibolt_21_security.md

 ## Enabling the Uncomplicated Firewall

-The Pi will be visible from the internet and therefore needs to be secured against attacks.
 A firewall controls what traffic is permitted and closes possible security holes.
 Only SSH and the Electrum server are reachable from the outside.
 Bitcoin Core and LND are using Tor and don't need incoming ports.